-Figure 14: Weights of Symbol Variety Coins of Candragupta III call the Sword variety, in which the king is depicted with a long sword at his left hip.
-The two coins in the first row of Figure 15 are illustrations of the variety; it corresponds to Class III Variety S in Sanjeev Kumar's catalogue and sub-variety II.9.3 in Raven's system.
+Now we turn to the new coins that I am arguing need to be reattributed.
+Apart from the Sun symbol coins of the Archer type, there are several other varieties of Archer type coins, currently attributed to Candragupta II, that also carry these same tamghas and have all the same style and design characteristics.
+I have classified them into three groups.
+I call the first the Sword variety, in which the king is depicted with a long sword at his left hip (Figure 15, first row).
+It corresponds to Class III Variety S in Kumar's catalogue and sub-variety II.9.3 in Raven's system.
 There are 15 coins of this variety in my database.
-The second I call the Sash variety; on these coins, there is a curly sash running parallel to the king's dress instead of the Sword.
+The second I call the Sash variety; on these coins, there is a curly sash running parallel to the king's dress instead of the Sword (Figure 15, second row).
 This corresponds to Kumar's Class III Variety A.8, although the first coin in Class III Variety A.5.2 also belongs to the group.
 In Raven's system, this is sub-variety II.9.2.
 There are 35 coins of this variety in the database.
-Finally, there is a group of coins for which I have not been able to determine a specific characterizing feature (other than the reverse tamghas and the similarity of obverse and reverse styles), although Raven identifies these coins as showing the king wearing a belt, so I will call this the Belt variety.
-Two coins are shown in Figure 15 and the stylistic similarities to the other coins in Class III Variety A.5.2, and the coins in Class III Variety A.6.4 all belong to this group.
-They belong to Raven's sub-variety II.9.1.
-Because all three varieties show the king wearing a belt, I will call the group of coins collectively the Belted group.
+Finally, there is a group of coins for which I have not been able to determine a specific characterising feature (other than the reverse tamghas and the similarity of obverse and reverse